 Another interesting method of transferring property out of a bankruptcy filer’s name was recently tested in a Hawaiian bankruptcy court.
 The Court, In re Rosa, No. 13-00630 (Bky.
 Hawaii July 8, 2013), approved a provision in the filer’s bankruptcy plan that transferred ownership to the mortgage holder upon confirmation of the plan and recording of the Confirmation Order as a deed of conveyance.
 The mortgage holder did not object to the plan, and the plan was subsequently confirmed by the Court.
 While this transfer procedure has not been tested in the majority of bankruptcy courts, it is an interesting potential method that would allow bankruptcy filers to transfer property out of their names simultaneously with their surrender and discharge of liability through bankruptcy.

-If you are interested in surrendering property through bankruptcy or simply learning more about your options through bankruptcy, make an appointment to speak with one of the experienced bankruptcy attorneys at O'Bryan Law Offices today.
+If you are interested in surrendering property through bankruptcy or simply learning more about your options through bankruptcy, make an appointment to speak with one of the experienced bankruptcy attorneys at O’Bryan Law Offices today.
+Our attorneys handle both Chapter 7 and Chapter 13 bankruptcy KY.
 Call us today at 502-400-4020 for a free bankruptcy consultation.